Disease Guide ·Exercise-Induced Collapse ·2026

 Exercise-Induced Collapse in Dogs - symptoms, vet costs & insurance

-EIC genetic testing costs $50-$150, with no cure available — management relies entirely on exercise restriction.
-Exercise-induced collapse is an inherited neuromuscular condition where affected dogs lose muscle control during intense activity.
-Episodes typically begin between 5 months and 3 years of age.
-The dog remains conscious but cannot stand or walk for 5-25 minutes after strenuous exercise.
+EIC genetic testing costs $50-$150, with no cure available - management relies entirely on exercise restriction.
+Inherited neuromuscular condition causing muscle control loss during intense activity.
+Episodes begin 5 months to 3 years old.
+Dogs stay conscious but cannot stand or walk for 5-25 minutes after strenuous exercise.

 Exercise-Induced Collapse - vet costs and insurance